sequelize/sequelize/docs/docs/models-usage.md

 })
 ```

-As alternative you can specify only alias.
+As an alternative you can specify alias only.

 ```js
 User.findAll({ include: ['Instruments'] }).then(function(users) {